-As we determine Remote Assessments, one important option to consider is using open book exams.
+As we determine Remote Assessments, one important option to consider is using open-book exams.
 This format reduces exam stresses on students and allows instructors to worry less about policing the exam process.
 This approach is common in many disciplines, utilizing more conceptual or applied questions that students cannot quickly lookup in a textbook.

 That’s the reality many of our students will face in the future, so how can we structure our assessments to measure their ability to do that synthesis and application, rather than test on discrete pieces of information they will forget a month from now anyway?
 If your discipline does require significant amounts of factual recall, open-book exams may not be for you.
 Still, they are an excellent option for many of us with learning outcomes that focus on higher-order thinking.

 Closed-book exams can ask factual questions that demand students recall discrete pieces of information, but looking up those bits is simple in an open-book format.
-So, if you consider open-book exams, work to move toward higher-order thinking, as defined by Bloom’s Taxonomy.
+So, if you consider open-book exams, work toward higher-order thinking, as defined by Bloom’s Taxonomy.

 In the most basic sense, you need to avoid factual questions (“Who invented X?” or “What is the third step in Y’s theory?”) and ask questions that require students to apply that information to unique new situations, such as in the examples below.

 Focusing on conceptual problems is seemingly more straightforward in open-ended questions, as it asks students to apply and synthesize multiple pieces of knowledge to answer a question.
-These questions can be very applied or authentic.
-Examples:

 - Describe the next step in this process